Model Configuration Variables

 MODELS_GWDG_QWQ_32B_ACTIVE=true

-# Enable file processing for all relevant models
+# Enable file processing for relevant models

 MODELS_GWDG_DEEPSEEK_R1_TOOLS_FILE_UPLOAD=true